PNG: History and development

-The motivation for creating the PNG format was the realization that, on 28 December 1994, the Lempel–Ziv–Welch (LZW) data compression algorithm used in the Graphics Interchange Format (GIF) format was patented by Unisys.
-The patent required that all software supporting GIF pay royalties, leading to a flurry of criticism from Usenet users.
+The motivation for creating the PNG format was the announcement on 28 December 1994 that implementations of the Graphics Interchange Format (GIF) format would have to pay royalties to Unisys due to their patent of the Lempel–Ziv–Welch (LZW) data compression algorithm used in GIF.
+This led to a flurry of criticism from Usenet users.
 One of them was Thomas Boutell, who on 4 January 1995 posted a precursory discussion thread on the Usenet newsgroup "comp.graphics" in which he devised a plan for a free alternative to GIF.
 Other users in that thread put forth many propositions that would later be part of the final file format.
 Oliver Fromme, author of the popular JPEG viewer QPEG, proposed the PING name, eventually becoming PNG, a recursive acronym meaning PING is not GIF, and also the .png extension.
 Other suggestions later implemented included the deflate compression algorithm and 24-bit color support, the lack of the latter in GIF also motivating the team to create their file format.
 The group would become known as the PNG Development Group, and as the discussion rapidly expanded, it later used a mailing list associated with a CompuServe forum.

-The full specification of PNG was released under the approval of W3C on 1 October 1996, and later as RFC 2083 on 15 January 1997.
+The full specification of PNG was released under the approval of World Wide Web Consortium (W3C) on 1 October 1996, and later as RFC 2083 on 15 January 1997.
 The specification was revised on 31 December 1998 as version 1.1, which addressed technical problems for gamma and color correction.
 Version 1.2, released on 11 August 1999, added the iTXt chunk as the specification's only change, and a reformatted version of 1.2 was released as a second edition of the W3C standard on 10 November 2003, and as an International Standard (ISO/IEC 15948:2004) on 3 March 2004.

-Although GIF allows for animation, it was decided that PNG should be a single-image format.
+Although GIF allows for animation, it was initially decided that PNG should be a single-image format.
 In 2001, the developers of PNG published the Multiple-image Network Graphics (MNG) format, with support for animation.
 MNG achieved moderate application support, but not enough among mainstream web browsers and no usage among web site designers or publishers.
 In 2008, certain Mozilla developers published the Animated Portable Network Graphics (APNG) format with similar goals.
 APNG is a format that is natively supported by Gecko- and Presto-based web browsers and is also commonly used for thumbnails on Sony's PlayStation Portable system (using the normal PNG file extension).
 In 2017, Chromium based browsers adopted APNG support.
 In January 2020, Microsoft Edge became Chromium based, thus inheriting support for APNG.
 With this all major browsers now support APNG.

+The PNG Working Group has been chartered by the W3C, since September 14, 2021, to maintain and develop for the PNG specification.
+The third edition of PNG specification, which adds the proper support of APNG, high dynamic range (HDR) and Exif data, was published as the first public working draft on October 25, 2022, and ultimately as a W3C Recommendation on June 24, 2025.